distri/haml-jr/interactive.coffee.md

 ============================

     HamlJr = require "./haml-jr"

+    # TODO: Update Runtime to not need global Observable
     global.Observable = require "observable"
     global.Runtime = require "./runtime"

+    # TODO: Textarea for template, text area for data, live interactive demo
+    # Changing data reloads the new data into the same template
+    # Changing template reloads the same data into the new template

     Interactive.register "demo", ({source, runtimeElement}) ->
       code =